mtbishop/README-Generator/README.md

 WHEN I enter my project title
-THEN this is displayed as the title of the README
+THEN this is displayed as the title of the README ✔

-WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests
+WHEN I enter a description ✔, installation instructions ✔, usage information ✔, contribution guidelines ✔, and test instructions ✔
+THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests